ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 requests (contributions) so that they can be accepted into Py-ART.
 While it is important to have a consistent standard across the codebase, many of the tasks associated with accepting pull requests can be delegated to others in the community.
-Currently there are two ad-hoc defined roles in the Py-ART
+Currently, there are two ad-hoc defined roles in the Py-ART
 project: Science Lead and Lead Developer.
 This roadmap proposes the introduction of a third role: Associate Developer.
 The roles will be:

-**Science Lead**: Provides high level leadership for the project, organizes outreach and education and coordinates contributor and stakeholder input to form a long term vision for the project.
+**Science Lead**: Provides high level leadership for the project, organizes outreach and education, and coordinates contributor and stakeholder input to form a long term vision for the project.

 **Lead Developer**: Responsible for overall architecture of the project.
 Final